Choosing the right graphic design software is essential for your success as a photographer or designer.

 The free version of Canva comes with plenty of helpful tools, but if you want any of the more advanced graphic design tools you’ll need to upgrade to the Pro version.

 Of course, if you use the templates you can rest assured that many other people are as well.
-For something unique you’ll need to make your own template or graduate to a more advanced graphic design software.
+For something unique, you’ll need to make your own template or graduate to a more advanced graphic design software – see our comparison of Photoshop vs Canva.

 But if you’re just starting out and are looking for free graphic design software that’s easy to use, super quick, and provides plenty of graphic design tools, Canva is an ideal place to start!